 The 2020 Google Pixel smartphone is all about 5G and the magic it can deliver.
 New 5G networking protocols offer swift network downloads and speedy streaming for a flawless online experience that also enhances Google’s Stadia gaming service.
-Two new phones — the flagship Google Pixel 5 for $699 and the Google Pixel 4a 5G for $499 — are both available for pre-order from the Google Store.
+Two phones — the flagship Google Pixel 5 for $699 and the Google Pixel 4a 5G for $499 — are both available from the Google Store.
 While in many ways, these two phones are identical, there are notable differences that account for the difference in price.
 We break it down for you.

 |Pixel 5||Pixel 4a 5G|

 |Size||144.7 x 70.4 x 8 mm (5.70 x 2.77 x 0.31 inches)||153.9 x 74 x 8.2 mm (6.06 x 2.91 x 0.32 inches)|

 |Screen resolution||1080 x 2340 (432 pixels per inch)||1080 x 2340 (413 pixels per inch)|

 |Processor||Snapdragon 765G||Snapdragon 765G|

 |Camera||12.2-megapixel, 16MP ultrawide rear, 8MP front||12.2MP, 16MP ultrawide rear, 8MP front|

 1080p at 30, 60, 120, and 240 frames-per-second.
 4K at 30, 60 fps

 |1080p at 30, 60, 120, and 240 frames-per-second.
 4K at 30, 60 fps|